 Cut the Bias: October 29 – December 18, 2021

 Led by the artist collective, Batres Gilvin, youth artists will create painted hammered tin wall hangings, inspired by traditional Mexican folk art materials and techniques, with contemporary messages.
 This exhibit runs October 29 – December 18, 2021.
-Apply to join the Cut the Bias residency here.
+RSVP to the gallery opening here.

 Student Power: May 28 – July 31, 2021